Tarana-Tarana/Web-Crawlers_Envocis/README.md

 BookAccomodation is the main package consisting of modules like: Book.py (contains Methods to scrape data and print result), ConstantsData.py (contains Constants used in modules), Interface.py (for Form).
 # TechStacks Used
-Python, Selenium,Numpy,CSS, Re and Tkinter
+Python, Selenium, Numpy, Re and Tkinter